bubnicbf/phys_710/README.md

 # phys_710
-conceptual and mathematical framework and foundation for
+conceptual and mathematical framework and foundation for quantum physics